muratk3n/thirdwave/en/tweets/2019/week44.md

 ---

 Bin Laden was also "served" when time was right.
-He was found dead-close to Pakistani military barracks.
+He was found close to Pakistani military barracks.
 "Oh but that's the best place to hide, in plain sight".
 No it isn't.
 That's just movie bullshit.

 *2019-10-27 10:59:52*